-I would have really have loved to have something on how to study law, something like 7Sage Law School Prep, when I started as a law student.
+I would have really have loved to have something on how to study law, something like Law School Master, when I started as a law student.

 I was a good law student.
 But I was uneven first year (really good grades and really bad grades).